velvinnn/Move-Website/README.md

 #### Managing cards drawn
 The cards are drawn randomly from the folder `team/card_image`.
 The cards are drawn by a fixed order.
 Adding new cards, removing cards, or renaming cards will change this order.

 To add a new card, please make sure that it is in the `.png` format, and placed under the same folder `team/card_image`.
+The template `static/cards_image_template.pptx` can be used.
+Every card can be one slide, and exported by saving the powerpoint as image page by page.